-While school is closed due to the coronavirus outbreak, many families will be caring for and educating their children at home.
+While school is closed due to the coronavirus outbreak, many families may have to spend periods of time caring for and educating their children at home.
 This webpage will be updated with activities and suggestions for keeping that going.
-At the bottom of this page is information about ClassDojo, the learning and communication tool we have adopted to keep contact between your child and class teacher going.
+Also on this page, there is information about ClassDojo, the learning and communication tool we have adopted to keep contact between your child and class teacher going.

 Routine - Establish a Daily Schedule and Stick to It!